All Episodes

 The joint chiefs of staff, ladies and gentlemen, are not connected to the operational timeline or the operational chart, the organization chart of military operations.

-The Air Force chief, the Army chief.
+They are distinct and separate from their respective services, the Air Force chief, the Army chief.

 And Obama doesn't even know this.

-He's gonna bring the chief joints of staff in there, and he's gonna tell them to end the war as soon as he is really flailing on this now, trying to recover from his his attempt to tell people, you know, I'm gonna have to look at the situation there, we may not be able to get out as quickly as possible.
+He's going to bring the chief joints of staff in there, and he's going to tell them to end the war as soon as he is really flailing on this now, trying to recover from his attempt to tell people, you know, I'm going to have to look at the situation there.

-So with that in mind, his total lack of understanding of how the organizational structure works, from the chief joints of staff all the way down to military operations in the field.
+So with that in mind, his total lack of understanding of how the organizational structure works from the chief joints of staff all the way down to military operations in the field.

 Listen to this comment that he made to the editorial board of the Military Times.

-I am somebody who strongly believes that I have to earn the trust of the men and women in uniform.
+Precisely because I have not served in uniform, I am somebody who strongly believes that I have to earn the trust of the men and women in uniform.

-I don't presume that from the day I'm sworn in, every single serviceman or woman suddenly says this guy knows what he's doing.
+I don't presume that from the day I'm sworn in, every single serviceman or woman suddenly says, this guy knows what he's doing.

-Why are we elected to the community?
+Why are we electing that?

-I have to display those qualities of leadership in listening, in standing up for our military on some of the critical issues we've talked about.
+I think that I have to display those qualities of leadership in listening, in standing up for our military on some of the critical issues we've talked about.

-Blown delivering on my promises.
+I'm delivering on my promises.

-It's exactly what this whole comment was was an attempt to score some cheap political points.
+It was an attempt to score some cheap political points.

 Precisely because I haven't served in uniform.